Akinolae/Simple-s3/README.md

 ## `Upload`

-Made to ease the register process by masking endpoints, helps to speed up coding process.
+Made to ease the register process by masking endpoints, helps to speed up the coding process.

 ```jsx title="auth/index.ts"